A Syrian migrant suspected of planning a bomb attack on a Berlin airport has committed suicide in his prison cell in Leipzig, Germany.

 He had been turned in to police on Monday by three Syrian refugees after being on the run for two days.

-German police had been watching him for months, but failed to arrest him as and when they raided his flat on Saturday.
+German police had been watching him for months, but failed to arrest him when they raided his flat on Saturday.

 Germany urged to reward Syrian refugees who arrested fugitive